Addendum to booking Terms & Conditions for Soccer Matches

 These Conditions shall be governed by the laws of South Africa and the jurisdiction of South African courts will govern the relationship between the Client and Avoca.
 Avoca shall be entitled to institute any legal proceedings arising out of or in connection with this contract in any Magistrates Court having jurisdiction in terms of Section 28 of the Magistrates Court Act No. 32/1944 as amended, notwithstanding that the amount in issue may exceed the limits of such jurisdiction.

-Subject to statutory constraints or compliance with an order of court, Avoca undertakes to deal with all Client information of a personal nature on a strictly confidential basis and in compliance with the Protection of Personal Information Act, act 4 of 2013.
+Subject to statutory constraints or compliance with an order of a court, Avoca undertakes to deal with all Client information of a personal nature on a strictly confidential basis and in compliance with the Protection of Personal Information Act, Act 4 of 2013.

 28. RECONFIRMATION OF TRAVEL ARRANGEMENTS